CHTC/chtc-website-source/_uw-research-computing/staging-transition.md

 ## Timeline

-* **September 11, 2025**.
+* **January 8, 2025**.
 Transition begins.
 Users may begin using their new `/staging` directory.
-* **December 31, 2025**.
+* **February 17, 2025**.
 Transition ends.
 Symlinks at previous `/staging` directory paths will be deleted.

 ## What you should do

-If you have an existing `/staging` directory, **between September 11 and December 31**, please review all your files that reference your `/staging` directory.
+If you have an existing `/staging` directory, **between January 8 and February 17**, please review all your files that reference your `/staging` directory.
 This may include but is not limited to:

 * HTCondor submit files
 * Executables and scripts